Decorah, Iowa: Economy

 Decorah serves as the county seat of Winneshiek County, which is a major employer.
 The county courthouse was built in 1903.
 Decorah's largest employer is Luther College, in addition to several national corporations.
 Because Winneshiek County's economy is primarily based on farming, Decorah serves as an agricultural hub.
 Decorah is also home to Seed Savers Exchange, an heirloom plant farm and preservation organization.

 Parks and recreation

-Each July Decorah is the home of Nordic Fest, a celebration of Norwegian culture.
-Decorah is also the home of the Vesterheim Norwegian-American Museum.
-This museum is the largest Norwegian museum in the United States.
+Each July, Decorah hosts Nordic Fest, a celebration of Norwegian culture.
+Decorah is also the home of the Vesterheim Norwegian-American Museum, the largest Norwegian museum in the United States.

 Natural features include Dunning's Spring, Ice Cave, and Siewers Spring.
 The city is home to several parks built on bluffs, particularly Phelps Park, Palisades Park, and Pulpit Rock.
 Until 2003, Decorah had a community ski area, the Nor-Ski Runs Ski Area.

 Decorah is home to an operating trout hatchery as well as Twin Springs Park, the former home of the hatchery.